 Our corporate affairs are governed by our memorandum and articles of association and by the laws governing corporations incorporated in Singapore.
 The rights of our shareholders and the responsibilities of the members of our board of directors under Singapore law are different from those applicable to a corporation incorporated in the United States.
-Therefore, our public shareholders may have more difficulty in protecting their interest in connection with actions taken by our management, members of our board of directors or KKR and Silver Lake, which we refer to as the Sponsors, than they would as shareholders of a corporation incorporated in the United States.
+Therefore, our public shareholders may have more difficulty in protecting their interest in connection with actions taken by our management or members of our board of directors than they would as shareholders of a corporation incorporated in the United States.